marinapapa/DaNCES_framework/README.md

 ## _Parameters_
 All user-defined parameters are parsed by combining a series of .json files: *config.json* (simulation parameters), *imgui.json* (user interface parameters, for *Dear ImGui*), *prey.json* (prey parameters, here adjusted to starlings) and *predator.json* (predator parameters).
 Distance is measured in meters [m], time in seconds [s] and angles in degrees [deg].
-A *composed_config.json* file is created for each run (see *Data Collection* section below).
+The *config.json* file is modified for each run to contain all the other individual config file information (see *Data Collection* section below).
 If the user wants to run the model from the command line, a precomposed config file can be given through a 'config=composed_config.json' argument.

 To modify a large number of configs and run simulations across the parameter space using R is supported by [rDaNCES](https://github.com/marinapapa/rDaNCES) package.